quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 ### Deploying a MATLAB function

- 1. Sign in to your workspace on the [Quix portal](https://portal.platform.quix.ai/){target=_blank}.
+ 1. Sign in to your workspace on the [Quix Portal](https://portal.platform.quix.ai/){target=_blank}.

  2. Click on the `Code Samples` on the left navigation panel and search for `matlab` in the search bar on the top left to filter code samples:

  	![code samples view on Quix](./images/code_samples.png){width=600}

  3. Select the MATLAB template for your programming language of choice.
-You can also use the `LANGUAGES` filters on the left to filter templates based on the programming language.
+Optionally, use the `LANGUAGES` filter on the left to filter templates based on the programming language.

  4. Click on the `Preview code` button to open a preview of the project, and then click on the `Edit code` button to generate a project from the template: